uva-cs/dsa2/syllabus.md

 It is my goal to create a learning experience that is as accessible as possible.
 If you anticipate any issues related to the format, materials, or requirements of this course, please meet with me outside of class so we can explore potential options.
 Students with disabilities may also wish to work with the Student Disability Access Center (SDAC) to discuss a range of options to removing barriers in this course, including official accommodations.
 We are fortunate to have an SDAC advisor, Courtney MacMasters, physically located in Engineering.
 You may email her at [cmacmasters@virginia.edu](mailto:cmacmasters@virginia.edu) to schedule an appointment.
 For general questions please visit the [SDAC website](https://sdac.studenthealth.virginia.edu).
 If you have already been approved for accommodations through SDAC, please send me your accommodation letter and meet with me so we can develop an implementation plan together.

 Note that we expect most (or perhaps all) accommodation requests will be handled by our extension policy, above.
+You can also see how we handle specific accommodations on our [DSA2 SDAC accommodation webpage](https://uva-cs.github.io/dsa2/sdac.html).

 ### Religious accommodations